oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 and/or:

--   publishes Application Messages to a Broadcast Address.
+-   publishes Application Messages to a Multicast Address.

 and/or:

--   accepts Application Messages from a Broadcast Address.
+-   accepts Application Messages from a Multicast Address.

 **Server:**